ilovemywifealot723/Unified-Consciousness-Field-Dynamics/README.md

 ---

+## Ontological Background
+The philosophical ontology underlying UCFD is stated explicitly in [ONTOLOGY.md](./ONTOLOGY.md).
+The physical framework stands or falls independently by experimental falsification.

+---

 ## Abstract
 UCFD is a minimal, falsifiable extension of standard physics.
 It introduces a single Lorentz-scalar field, C(x), which couples exclusively to persistent low-entropy informational structure (K_s(x)), defined objectively via coarse-grained entropy density at the system’s dominant physical correlation length.
 The framework asks a sharply defined question: do structured internal organizations exert dynamical influence beyond standard Hamiltonian evolution?
 All predictions collapse cleanly if no such influence exists (ε → 0).